 If you are interested in English-speaking courses, please consider our Master’s Programs taught in English (select 'Master' in the drop down menu 'Degree' and select 'English' in the drop down menu 'Language').
 The courses offered by these programs are listed in the online course catalog C@MPUS.
 We strongly recommend that freemovers introduce themselves in person to the professors at the beginning of a class and ask if there is space available in the course.

 Please note that since the winter semester 2017/18 a semester tuition fee of EUR 1500 has been charged from non-EU students.
-More information regarding tuition fees is available on the homepage of the University of Stuttgart.
+More information regarding tuition fees.

 After your arrival in Stuttgart